muranava/vics/README.md

     * common-dto - data transfer objects that can be shared between modules
     * test-support - test related utilities, matchers and builders
     * pdf-gen - code to generate PDFs from elector data
-    * tools - scripts and tools around for managing data and deploying the application
+    * tools - scripts and tools for managing data and deploying the application

 ## Electoral Roll Number (ERN)